Josh Evans (defensive back)

-Joshua N. Evans (born June 5, 1991) is a former American football safety.
-He played college football at the University of Florida, and was drafted by the Jacksonville Jaguars in the sixth round of the 2013 NFL Draft.
+Joshua N. Evans (born June 5, 1991) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Florida Gators, and was selected by the Jacksonville Jaguars in the sixth round of the 2013 NFL draft.

-Early years
+Early life

 Evans attended Irvington High School in Irvington, New Jersey.
 He played high school football for the Irvington Blue Knights, playing on both offense and defense.
 He rushed for 1,403 yards and 14 touchdowns, and completed 123 of 190 pass attempts for 1,856 yards and 18 touchdowns.
 Evans also recorded 78 tackles and seven interceptions on defense during his senior year.
 Following his senior season, the Star-Ledger recognized him as he Essex County Player of the Year, and he received first-team all-state honors.

 Also an standout track & field athlete, Evans competed in hurdles, relays and the jumps, and led Irvington to the New Jersey Group III state championship.
 At the 2008 NJSIAA Group Championships, he took silver in the 110-meter hurdles (13.91 s), placed 9th in the 200-meter dash (22.22 s) and finished 6th in the 400-meter hurdles (55.19 s).
 He captured the state title in the 55-meter hurdles at the 2009 NJSIAA Meet of Champions, with a PR time of 7.40 seconds.
 He got a personal-best time of 7.98 seconds in the 60-meter hurdles at the 2009 National Scholastic Indoor Championships, where he took 5th.